-Students are held to a strict code of academic honesty as defined in this handbook.
+Students are held to a strict code of academic honesty as defined in this handbook and stated on the cover of each modular exam.
+Personal items and all electronic devices (turned off) must be put away during testing.

 The instructor reserves the right to ask students to remove jackets or articles of clothing that are bulky and could contain or cover contraband items during the exam.